Dankni95/ulauncher-anime/README.md

 In repo folder do `make link` to create symlink to ulauncher extensions folder.

-Close ulauncher and run `make dev` and follow instructions in terminal.
+Close uLauncher and run `make dev` and follow instructions in terminal.

 You will get code that looks something like this:
 ```
  VERBOSE=1 ULAUNCHER_WS_API=ws://127.0.0.1:5054/com.github.dankni95.ulauncher-anime PYTHONPATH=/usr/lib/python3.9/site-packages /bin/python /home/daniel/.local/share/ulauncher/extensions/com.github.dankni95.ulauncher-anime/main.py
 ```
 Paste it in new terminal window and run keyword `ani` in uLauncher.
+Happy coding!

+This is one of my first python projects, in advance sorry for the spaghetti code!

 # Credits
 #### This extension uses https://github.com/sdaqo/anipy-cli
+#### This extension uses uLauncher as main driver https://github.com/Ulauncher/Ulauncher